 Burdock root is a famous root vegetable in Japan and is eaten in various dishes all year round.
 It is very healthy, full of antioxidants, and contains that lovely umami (savoriness) too.
 Eating burdock root for New Year symbolizes stability and strength, as the burdock root grows firmly out of the ground.

 Kuri Kinton (Mashed Sweet Potatoes with Candied Chestnuts)

-This golden sweet potato mash is a striking color in the red and black lacquer boxes in which it is often served.
-The potato is pureed, and then candied chestnuts are mixed in, giving the appearance of gold coins.
-By eating Kuri Kinton around New Year, Japanese people believe they may be prosperous in money or have good luck for the year to come.
+This sweet potato mash is a striking color that contrasts beautifully with the red and black lacquer boxes.
+When combined with chestnuts, the side dish resembles gold coins.
+By eating kuri kinton around New Year, Japanese people believe they may be prosperous in money or have good luck for the coming year.

 Kazunoko (Herring Roe)